grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 - When the transport for a connection reports a new value for MAX_CONCURRENT_STREAMS.
 - When an RPC dispatched on one of the connections completes.

-When failing an RPC due to the subchannel not having any established connections, note that the RPC will be eligible for transparent retries (see [A6]), because no wire traffic was produced for it.

 #### Interaction Between Transport and Subchannel